CHIPAsia/chip-for-gravity-forms/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-CHIP - Cash, Card and Coin Handling Integrated Platform.
+CHIP - Better Payment & Business Solutions.
 Securely accept payment with CHIP for Gravity Forms.

 == Description ==

 This is a CHIP plugin for Gravity Forms.

-CHIP allows you to securely sell your products and get paid with Cash, Card and Coin.
+CHIP is a payment and business solutions platform that allow you to securely sell your products and get paid via multiple local and international payment methods.

 == Screenshots ==
 * Fill up the form with Brand ID and Secret Key on Global Configuration.